 Assignments are due on the date assigned.
 Exceptions must be cleared in advance with the instructor.
 In the absence of a mutual agreement by the student and instructor, the instructor is not obligated to accept papers and a grade of “F” can be entered for the assignment.
 If the instructor determines justifiable circumstances, additional time may be granted.

-The course repetition may be exercised according to the following conditions:
+This option may be exercised according to the following criteria:

-1) The course repeat option can only be used on courses in which a C or lower was earned.
-Courses with a grading basis of P/NP are not eligible under this policy.
+1.)
+The course repeat option can only be used on course in which a grade of C or lower was earned; Courses with a grading basis of P/NP are not eligible under this policy;

-8) The tuition and associated fees for a repeated course is the responsibility of the student.
-Scholarship funds must not be utilized to repeat a course.
+6. ) The tuition and associated fees for a repeated course may be the responsibility of the student.

 READMISSION TO CANDIDACY